FlowFuse/website/src/blog/2024/03/low-code-is-better.md

     - citizen development
 ---

-A common reason why new languages come about is because of two reasons.
-They provide a feature that is missing in the existing programming languages, or the other option is a tool that is easier to learn and use.
+There are two common reasons why new languages come about.
+They provide a feature missing in the existing programming languages, or it is a tool that is easier to learn and use.
 The latter often functions like a swiss army knife with each iteration including more and more tools.
 The journey of low-code is like a swiss army knife, the perfect tool for the Citizen Developer.

 <!--more-->